kevinpschaaf/enyo-wiki/Buttons.md

 ![tap me button](https://github.com/enyojs/enyo/wiki/assets/buttons-1.png)

-When an `onyx.Button` is tapped, it generates an `ontap` event; you can respond to the event by specifying a handler method, e.g.:
+When an `onyx.Button` is tapped, it generates an `ontap` event; you may respond to the event by specifying a handler method, e.g.:

     {kind: "onyx.Button", content: "tap me", ontap: "buttonTapped"},